ipSpace.net Virtual Networking Labs Tool¶

-The ipSpace.net network simulation tools will help you be more proficient once you decide to drop GUI-based network simulators and build your labs using CLI and infrastructure-as-code principles.
+The ipSpace.net virtual networking labs tool will help you be more proficient once you decide to drop GUI-based virtual networking labs and build your labs using CLI and infrastructure-as-code principles.

 Describe high-level lab topology in YAML format without worrying about the specific implementation details

 Use the same lab topology with multiple virtualization providers (Virtualbox, KVM/libvirt, Docker containers)

 Create Vagrant configuration files and Ansible inventory from the lab topology

 Based on your lab topology the netlab create command will: